Victoria Winterhalter

 When We Were Enemies

-Prior to graduate school, I traveled to the Ecuadorian rainforest on a scientific expedition.
-My experience inspired this story about how sometimes the best way to find yourself is to first get lost.
+Prior to graduate school at New York University, Victoria traveled to the Ecuadorian rainforest on a scientific expedition.
+Her experience inspired this story about how sometimes the best way to find yourself is to first get lost.

 Winterhalter Writes